awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 ```

 **Note**
-If the AWS managed policy `AWSCloud9Administrator` or `AWSCloud9User` is already attached to the IAM entity, that AWS managed policy will override the behavior of the preceding IAM policy statement\.
+If the AWS managed policy `AWSCloud9Administrator` or `AWSCloud9User` is already attached to the IAM entity, that AWS managed policy overrides the behavior of the preceding IAM policy statement\.
 This is because those AWS managed policies are more permissive\.

 #### Create SSH environments only<a name="auth-and-access-control-customer-policies-examples-no-ec2"></a>

 The following example IAM policy statement, attached to an IAM entity, allows that entity to create AWS Cloud9 SSH development environments in their account\.
-However, the entity cannot create AWS Cloud9 EC2 development environments\.
+However, the entity can't create AWS Cloud9 EC2 development environments\.

 ```
 {